The Fatal Love-Spot

 upon the Holy Hill.

-show everyone you're glad,
+show them you're overjoyed,

 the wedding guests are gone,